poruvo/melodicon/README.md

 6) Code It
 7) Push It Back Up
 8) Celebrate!

+## Editing Your Melodicon
+Since I made this program with simple sets of local data, it is possible to edit your index to suit the characters that you need.
+At the top of the code, simply replace the characters you wish to have appear by replacing them in the CONST arrays I have initialized.

+If you have any issues trying to EDIT the index for YOUR melodicon, please let me know.

+(If you mess it up, just redownload the melodicon.py :D )

 ## History
 Version 0.7.5 - Open Source Code - Needs Refactoring, Fully Functional